quicwg/base-drafts/draft-ietf-quic-transport.md

 An ACK frame SHOULD be generated for at least every 10th ack-eliciting packet (the QUIC IW).
 A receiver could send an ACK frame at least every second ack-elicitingpacket (recommended practice for TCP {{?RFC5681}}).
-QUIC permits a larger ratio between ACKs and data,which can reduce the number of ACK frames that are sent and need to be processed.
+QUIC permits a larger ratio between ACKs and data, which can reduce the number of ACK frames that are sent and need to be processed.
 The receiver can provide a higher rate of acknowledgements (e.g. every ack-eliciting packet) for the first 100 packets.